mvxconrad/Budget-Tracker/README.md

-# Project Name: Budget Tracker
+# Budget Tracker

-Welcome to the Budget Tracker project!
+Welcome to my Budget Tracker project!
 This application helps users manage their expenses by providing tools to add, categorize, and visualize their expenditures through a web-based interface.

 ## Prerequisites